ofdryads/apple-music-cli/README.md

 <h3 align="center">Control your music directly from the terminal</h3>

 ## Overview
+This is a fork of the `appleMusic-cli-player` tool by [talz-a](https://github.com/talz-a).
+It was made to extend the original tool's features to include these new abilities:
+- add songs to playlists
+- make new playlists
+- go back to the previous song
+- (Possibly later) gaming controller support

+All credit for creating the project, the original commands, and the album art features goes to talz-a.

+**[FROM OG REPO]**

 `appleMusic-cli-player` is a command-line interface (CLI) tool designed to control music playback on Apple Music.
 Built using [Go](https://golang.org/) and the [Cobra](https://github.com/spf13/cobra) CLI library, it allows you to manage your music without leaving the terminal.
 With commands for playing, pausing, skipping tracks, and more, this tool offers seamless control over your Apple Music experience.